syncfusion/Xamarin-ExpenseAnalysis/README.md

 # Expense Analysis #

 Expense analysis is a simple Xamarin.Forms application to track the expenses of an individual.
-It is built using Syncfusion Xamarin components and uses [SQLite](https://www.nuget.org/packages/sqlite-net-pcl/) for local database storage.
+It is built using Syncfusion Xamarin UI components and uses [SQLite](https://www.nuget.org/packages/sqlite-net-pcl/) for local database storage.
 This project uses the following patterns and features:

 * XAML UI
 * Converters